Institute-of-Biomedical-Sciences/vitaprint-gcode-generator/README.md

 This repository contains g-code generators for Vitaprint 3D bioprinting platform.
 The current version is built in python and allows building g-code for cuboid and cylindrical scaffolds using either a pneumatic or piston driven extrusion.

-To use the g-code generator, copy scaffoldGUI.py and scaffoldGEN.py to the same directory and execute via commandline.
+To use the g-code generator, copy the files scaffoldGEN_GUI.py, scaffoldGEN.py, scaffoldGEN_rect.py, schematic.png and schematic_xy.png to the same directory.
+Execute "scaffoldGEN_GUI.py" by double clicking or via commandline.
+To function, Python 3 is required with repositories for Numpy and PyQt5.

 ## License <a id="license"></a>